404diaby/github-user-search/README.md

 *A roadmap or future plans for features and improvements to the application.*

-- Responsive design: Implement an optimal layout for the app that adapts to different screen sizes.
-- more comments
 - optimization et performance
-- accesibilité
-- image mobile preview  on readme
 - end user guide ?
 - Have the correct color scheme chosen for them based on their computer preferences.
 - more refratoring